-Architizer is delighted to introduce a NEW Best Firm Category to the 12th Annual A+Awards: Best Sole Practioner.
-Freelance architects and designers and single-person architecture and/or design firms invited to throw their hats in the ring:
+Architizer is delighted to introduce a NEW Best Firm Category to the 13th Annual A+Awards: Best Micro Firm (1 – 2 employees).
+Freelance architects and designers and studios with up to two designers are invited to throw their hats in the ring:

 What is the most propagandistic image of ‘the architect’?
 Perhaps, a single individual — often well dressed — crouching over a drawing board, with their technical pen at hand, ready to produce another astounding drawing.